garrettsickles/PopQuiz/README.md

  - Does not link against any external libraries (unlike `gtest`)
  - Does not link against other `*.cpp` files
  - Compiles to its own binary executable per unit test file (`*.unit_test` or `*.unit_test.exe`)
- - Can only assert true (uncaught exceptions are considered failures)
+ - Can only assert true or throw (uncaught exceptions are considered failures)
  - Can ignore certain units test at user discretion
  - Can output test results to **JSON** file per unit test